pnp/sp-dev-fx-extensions/samples/react-company-templates/README.md

 ### Upcoming Features (or not yet implemented ideas)

 - [ ] Show link(s) to copied file(s) to be opened in a new browser tab (Dan's feature request 😃)
-- [ ] Display additional metadata (filesize, current version) of the template file
+- [ ] Display additional metadata (file size, current version) of the template file
 - [ ] Show a preview of a selected template file by clicking on its file name
 - [ ] Refresh template list by clicking on a refresh button in the command bar